-There were 19 guests on board of varying nationalities – you’d have thought they were feeding 50 of us – and then cake as a Belgian guest was celebrating a special birthday.
+There were 19 guests on board of varying nationalities.
+You’d have thought they were feeding 50 of us.
+There was even cake as a Belgian guest was celebrating a special birthday.
 We sat up chatting over a few glasses of wine with some of the other guests while an American guy strummed away on guitar and the moon cast a silver sheen across the water.

 After a sound night’s sleep in our cute little cabin (above) but only after locating the blanket, we were up early to catch the sunrise.
-A steaming Vietnamese coffee helped get us going – dark, strong and sweetened with condensed milk – perfect at 6.30 a.m.
+A steaming Vietnamese coffee helped get us going.
+Dark, strong and sweetened with condensed milk.
+Perfect at 6.30 a.m.
 The mists had come down overnight and it was chilly but the sunrise more than made up for it.

 Members of this small community survive by fishing and cultivating fish and pearls; some are sold to passing junks, tourists and, of course, the mainland.
 The villages are becoming smaller as the younger people leave to work in the city and I wonder how much longer these communities will survive.

 After the visit to the village it was time to head back to the junk and then to shore.
 As we slipped back through the mystical landscape towards land we soaked up the last of the scenery trying to gather memories to last a lifetime.
-As I looked back the karsts seemed to continue into infinity, shrouded in mist whilst the dragons undulated through the deep, still waters – a different world to the busy Hanoi we were returning to.
+As I looked back the karsts seemed to continue into infinity, shrouded in mist whilst the dragons undulated through the deep, still waters.
+A different world to the busy Hanoi we were returning to.

 In co-ordination with the Halong Bay Management Board, they have developed a programme ‘For a Green Halong Bay’ ensuring that rubbish does not contaminate the bay surrounding the Vung Vieng fishing village.
 They have also helped set up a school for the village and are involved in community tourism; employing locals to provide job opportunities instead of just using the area without compensating.

-We have visited Halong before but our first trip was a different story – it was planned as above but cancelled due to a typhoon.
+We have visited Halong before but our first trip was a different story.
+It was planned as above but cancelled due to a typhoon.
 We took the 3 hour journey anyway from Hanoi and peered listlessly from the deserted, windswept beach at the few outcrops near to shore that were vaguely visible through the mists.
-The next day we were able to go out for half a day along with hundreds of other vessels.
+The next day we were able to go out for half a day boat trip along with hundreds of other vessels.

 TIP: Typhoons are a regular occurrence in the summer season (May to October) they arrive, blow some and go again all in a day but the authorities will not let any boats out until the winds have passed.
-If you’re going to visit Ha Long Bay as part of your Vietnam itinerary don’t plan it the day before you move on – give yourself time to re-schedule if typhoons hit.
+If you’re going to visit Ha Long Bay as part of your Vietnam itinerary don’t plan it the day before you move on.
+Give yourself time to re-schedule if typhoons hit.

 So there you have it – two ways to experience Halong Bay – which would you choose…?